• Skip to primary navigation

 Why you will love this recipe:

-• Even though it's made from scratch it's so quick and easy to make and only requires five minutes of hands on time.
+• Even though it's made from scratch it's so quick and easy to make and only requires five minutes of hands on time to prepare.
+Plus you don't need a candy thermometer to make it.

-• It's a no bake dessert that can be enjoyed any time of the year but it's also great to serve for holidays like Christmas.
+• This fudge can be enjoyed any time of the year but it's also great to serve during the holiday season for occasions like Christmas or Thanksgiving.

-• Peanut butter - the base of this delicious fudge is smooth, unsweetened peanut butter.
-Do not use sweetened peanut butter for this recipe.
-If you can't have peanuts you could use cashew butter, almond butter or sunflower seed butter.
+• Peanut butter - the base of this delicious fudge is smooth, unsweetened natural peanut butter.
+Do not use sweetened peanut butter or crunchy peanut butter.

-• Coconut oil - coconut oil is used instead of butter to make this fudge and helps it solidify and keep its shape.
+• Coconut oil - this is used instead of butter to make this fudge and helps it solidify and keep its shape.

-• Coconut sugar - a little coconut sugar helps add even more sweetness to this fudge while keeping it refined sugar free.
+• Coconut sugar - to add even more sweetness to this fudge while keeping it refined sugar free.
 If you don't have coconut sugar you could use brown sugar instead.

 • If you can't have peanut butter you can use cashew butter, almond butter or sunflower seed butter instead.